 This article will explore the key elements of an effective New Year’s resolution that you’ll actually keep as well as inspiration for New Year’s resolutions in three main categories: mental health, physical fitness, and dietary wellness.

 What are the key elements of a great New Year’s resolution?

 January is the month when gyms are typically packed to the brim with individuals working on their New Year’s resolutions.
 But, by February, most will have fallen off and by December, some 80% of individuals will forget their resolutions altogether.

 Stop setting yourself up for failure, and join the 20% of individuals who are accomplishing their goals for the year.
-When you develop your New Year’s resolutions for 2021, make sure they’re all SMART goals.
+When you develop your New Year’s resolutions, make sure they’re all SMART goals.
 That means each and every one of your resolutions should be specific, measurable, achievable, relevant, and time-bound.